GB's Asher-Smith 'light years' ahead of 2019 form

 Thomas relishes Birmingham return

-Gabby Thomas, who beat Asher-Smith over 200m at last week's Diamond League opener, is part of the 100m field that is missing Olympic champion Elaine Thompson-Herah, but includes Tokyo bronze-medal winner Shericka Jackson of Jamaica.
+Gabby Thomas, who beat Asher-Smith over 200m at last week's Diamond League opener, is part of the 100m field that is missing Olympic champion Elaine Thompson-Herah who pulled out on Thursday, but includes Tokyo bronze-medal winner Shericka Jackson of Jamaica.

 Thomas has happy memories of Birmingham after staying at the city's university on a student sports tour during her time at Harvard.